 He also spoke of how Jews lived peacefully in Egypt when he was a child.
 Then again, he asked us not to mention anything regarding the topic, fearing for his own safety.
 He even referenced the sad and tragic ending of the life of Ashraf Marwan, whose life and death were recently featured in the 2018 Netflix show The Angel.
 Despite the fact that all he said was common knowledge, I still promised him not to write anything.*

-Throughout the visit I recall sensing another moment of melancholy; and it was when he was telling us how after the 1952 coup d’état, their lands, properties, cars, and jewellery were all taken from the family.
-Understandably.
+Throughout the visit I recall sensing another moment of melancholy; it was when he was telling us how after the 1952 coup d’état, their lands, properties, cars, and jewellery were all taken from the family.
+That is certainly understandable.

 “They came in the house and took what they please.
 I was young and I tried to hide one of the cars but they found it and took it.
 One of the times I had a golden ring on, which belonged to the family, and when a soldier saw it he took it off my finger.”

 Mr. Zulfikar left Egypt to Montreal sometimes after and never looked back.
 He Later donated the family villa — including the art work of Mahmoud Said — to the government.
-It was later made into a museum.
+Eventually it was converted into a museum.

 Yet another example of old families which were literally dismantled by that so-called “revolution”.
 Although I never lived these days myself but both of my families were deeply affected.
 I have thereby heard many different versions of the same ordeal, so I could somewhat relate to his chagrin.